Join my community and receive my free ebook! Subscribe now >>

 When your body perceives any threat at all, your hypothalamus initiates your body's alarm systems.
 After the alarm is triggered, your adrenal glands release a surge of hormones, including cortisol and adrenaline, allowing your body to respond to the threat.

-All these responses to stress affects your waistline.
-Increasing it in size.
+All these responses to stress affect the waistline, increasing it in size.
 Reducing this belly fat hormonal release now becomes one of the major objectives.

 Anything that changes your day-to-day environment or patterns can be viewed as stress.
 Your mind does a poor job of differentiating between a real physical danger and your day-to-day hassle.

 Your internal defenses tenses up, either with joy, anticipation or anger.
 Senses become sharper, muscles tighten, the heart beats faster, blood pressure rises and breathing quickens.
 All of this is in preparation for you to either fight or run away.

-The problem is most of us do not know how to manage our stress.
-I don't do you?
+The problem is most of us do not know how to manage stress.